aghagol/RoboND-Perception-Project/writeup_template.md

 #### 1. For all three tabletop setups (`test*.world`), perform object recognition, then read in respective pick list (`pick_list_*.yaml`).
 Next construct the messages that would comprise a valid `PickPlace` request output them to `.yaml` format.

 Detailed steps for performing the object recognition task and generating the `output_*.yaml` files for all 3 test worlds are described [above](https://github.com/aghagol/RoboND-Perception-Project/blob/master/writeup_template.md#required-steps-for-a-passing-submission).
+Output files are in [pr2_robot/scripts](https://github.com/aghagol/RoboND-Perception-Project/tree/master/pr2_robot/scripts) directory.

 #### 2. Spend some time at the end to discuss your code, what techniques you used, what worked and why, where the implementation might fail and how you might improve it if you were going to pursue this project further.

 A problem with naively applying the trained SVM classifier on the point cloud from `/pr2/world/points` topic is that corners of dropboxes could be detected as one of the object types.
 This is mainly because dropboxes do not exist in the training data that is simulated in `sensor_stick/scripts/capture_features.py`.

 Some of the methods that I would pursue to improve the recognition quality are: